foxxor/crystalrift-dart/README.md

 * Character movement in 4 directions.
 (W,A,S,D)
 * Character collission detection.
 (Buggy when the movement is fast)
 * Pushable elements.
-* Buildings and decorations are loaded dinamically using a json.
+* Buildings, characters, items and decorations are loaded dinamically using json files.
 * Map tilesets, each tile can have a different graphic and collision rule.
 * Character to character interaction.
 (Enter)
 * Actions handling.
 (Only text on screen at the moment)